OscarCarrilloTR/ActionFundamentals/README.md

 ## Cheat Sheet
 Find common terminology for reference [here](./CheatSheet.md)

 Modifying to see if this also runs a flow.
+And creating a pull request